Finding good apps that work on Raspberry Pi is important if you plan on using it as a replacement for your desktop computer.

 I often do code for work or projects at home, and recently I switched from Sublime Text to VS Code for both.

 It’s free, with most of the same features as Sublime Text and the ability to add plugins to do everything (direct Git or SVN management, PHP autocomplete with functions parameters tooltip, …).

-If you only need basic features, Geany is already installed by default and will do the job.
+The Raspberry Pi great for programming, and if you only need basic features, Geany is already installed by default and will do the job.

 I used it at work for over a year without problems, so it must be enough for home projects :).

 So, I needed to install Visual Studio Code on my Raspberry Pi during my two-day test to use it as my primary desktop PC.

 It’s possible, but you need to build it from source, so I’ll give you the step-by-step process here

 Visual Studio Code is now available directly in the “Recommended Software” tool.
 You can install it easily now, no need to install it from sources or a random GitHub project.